President of the Quorum of the Twelve Apostles (LDS Church)

 President of the Quorum of the Twelve Apostles is a priesthood calling in the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Normally, the President of the Quorum of the Twelve is the most senior apostle in the church, aside from the President of the Church.
-When the President of the Church dies, it is the President of the Quorum of the Twelve who becomes the new church president.
-The calling of President of the Twelve has been held by 27 men (one of whom served two non-consecutive terms), 16 of whom have gone on to become President of the Church.
-The current President of the Quorum of the Twelve is Dallin H. Oaks.
-Since Oaks is a counselor in the First Presidency, M. Russell Ballard is currently serving as acting president.
+Normally, the president of the Quorum of the Twelve is the most senior apostle in the church, aside from its president.
+When the church president dies, the president of the Quorum of the Twelve Apostles succeeds him.
+There have been 28 men who have served as President of the Twelve (one of whom served two non-consecutive terms).
+Of these, 17 subsequently become the church president.
+Since October 14, 2025, Jeffrey R. Holland has been the president of the Quorum of the Twelve.